joserx1277/omen.github.io/README.md

   milk: "A white liquid from animals.",
   mountain: "A very tall natural elevation.",
   music: "Organ.ized sound for listening.",
-  name: "A word used to identify someone.",l
+  name: "A word used to identify someone.",
   ocean: "A huge body of saltwater.",
   paper: "Thin material used for writing.",
   parent: "A mother or father.",